nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * Orders are handled differently from Person because identical orders should be allowed.
 * Orders requires additional levels of similarity checks.
 * Further enhancements for order management by parameters is stated below.
+* Implementing the GUI for order, `OrderListPanel` is not a direct parallel of the `CustomerListPanel` as the `OrderList` is inside `Customer` class instead of being directly inside the `ModelManger` class, hence the need to handle the selected `Customer` as well.

 ### Implementing `Order` parameters for order management